JOABV/knight_team_13/README.md

     "time":"yyyy/mm/dd/hh/mm",
     "place":"xxxxx",
     "reason":"xxxxxxxxxxxxxxxxx",
-    "price":"xxxx"        // It has to be in dollars "picture":"x0123412edx3",
+    "price":"xxxx",        // It has to be in dollars "picture":"x0123412edx3",
     "feedback":"xxxxxxxxxxxxxxxxxxxxx" ,
     "claim_status": "101"